eclipse-kura/kura/docs/java-application-development/how-to-use-beacon-apis.md

-# How to Use New Beacon APIs
+# How to Use Beacon APIs

 ## Overview

-Starting from version 3.1.0, Eclipse Kura implements a new set of APIs for managing Bluetooth Low Energy and Beacon devices.
-The new APIs replace the existing Bluetooth APIs, but the old ones are still available and can be used.
-So, the applications developed before Kura 3.1.0 continue to work.
+Eclipse Kura implements a set of APIs for managing Bluetooth Low Energy and Beacon devices.

-The purpose of the new BLE Beacon APIs is to simplify the development of applications that interact with Bluetooth LE Beacon devices, offering clear and easy-to-use methods for advertising and scanning.
+The purpose of the BLE Beacon APIs is to simplify the development of applications that interact with Bluetooth LE Beacon devices, offering clear and easy-to-use methods for advertising and scanning.
 Eclipse Kura offers out-of-the-box the implementation of the Beacon APIs for iBeacon&trade; and Eddystone&trade; technologies.
-Moreover, the new APIs allow to easily integrate new beacon implementations with Eclipse Kura.

 ## How to use Kura iBeacon&trade; APIs

 This section briefly presents how to use the iBeacon&trade; implementation of the Kura Beacon APIs, providing several code snippets to explain how to perform common operations on iBeacons.
-For a complete example on iBeacon advertising and scanning, please refer to the new <a href="https://github.com/eclipse/kura/tree/develop/kura/examples/org.eclipse.kura.example.ibeacon.advertiser" about="_blank">iBeacon&trade; advertiser</a> and <a href="https://github.com/eclipse/kura/tree/develop/kura/examples/org.eclipse.kura.example.ibeacon.scanner" about="_blank">iBeacon&trade; scanner</a> examples.
+For a complete example on iBeacon advertising and scanning, please refer to the <a href="https://github.com/eclipse/kura/tree/develop/kura/examples/org.eclipse.kura.example.ibeacon.advertiser" about="_blank">iBeacon&trade; advertiser</a> and <a href="https://github.com/eclipse/kura/tree/develop/kura/examples/org.eclipse.kura.example.ibeacon.scanner" about="_blank">iBeacon&trade; scanner</a> examples.
 For more information about iBeacon&trade; please refer to <a href="https://developer.apple.com/ibeacon/" about="_blank">official page</a>.

 An application that wants to use the iBeacon&trade; implementation of Kura Beacon APIs should bind the **BluetoothLeService** and **BluetoothLeIBeaconService** OSGI services, as shown in the following Java snippet: